pigmonkey/nmtrust/README.md

     $ ttoggle -x

+#### Start Everything

+The `-t` option may be used to start all of the trusted units, regardless of the network trust.
+This may be useful for temporarily trusting a network connection.

+    $ ttoggle -t

 ### Allow Offline

 There may be some units that should be run on trusted networks *and* when there